-Upon a finding by the CAO that centralized billing is necessary to facilitate billing for managed care contracts or other business agreements or ventures.
+Upon a finding by the CAO that centralized billing is necessary to facilitate billing for man-

-If centralized billing is imposed by the CAO, the design, structure, and function and the agent selected to do the billing remain under the control of the CPGB; provided, however, in the event the CPGB decisions regarding design, structure and function have not been resolved within three months in the case of non-compliance with billing requirements as outlined above or six months in other cases, the CAO may establish design, structure, function and agent on a transitional basis pending CPGB action.
-The day to day management of the centralized billing system shall reside with the CPGB or designee.
+If centralized billing is imposed by the CAO, the design, structure, and function and the agent selected to do the billing remain under the control of the CPGB; provided, however, in the event the CPGB decisions regarding design, structure and function have not been resolved within three months in the case of non-compliance with billing requirements as outlined above, or six months in other cases, the CAO may establish design, structure, function and agent on a transitional basis pending CPGB action.
+The day-to-day management of the centralized billing system shall reside with the CPGB or designee.